+In case of non-overlapping sensitivity periods, each species exhibits a sensitivity that is a relatively narrow peak around a maximum at x=ci, and they peak at different temperatures.
+The phenology of one species will advance noticeably only when the spell occurs near its peak temperature.
+The other species is not affected (Fig. 2A).

-Since the resource emerges roughly four days prior to the consumer under historical expectations in our simplified time series (see preceding scenario), mismatch 1 is positive.
-The sensitivity of the resource is a relatively narrow peak around the maximum at x=c1, while the sensitivity of the consumer is much broader and peaks at much higher temperatures (higher, in fact, than usually arise before emergence) (Fig 2B).
-Hence, the phenology of the consumer will advance noticeably no matter when a warm spell occurs, whereas the phenology of the resource will advance noticeably only when it occurs near the temperature x=c1.
-In addition,
+In the case of two overlapping sensitivity periods, one species (e.g., the consumer) may exhibit a broader sensitivity that peaks at a different temperature than the other species (e.g., the resource).
+Hence, in this example, the phenology of the consumer will advance noticeably no matter when a warm spell occurs, whereas the phenology of the resource will advance noticeably only when it occurs near the temperature x=c1 (Fig. 2B).

-the rate function at emergence (the denominators in Eq.
-6) differs vastly between the two species.
-For our particular time series, the values are Rb(x(t1,b*)) = 0.041 and Re(x(t1,e*)) = 0.00198, respectively.
+However, among all scenarios, the rate function at emergence (the denominators in Eq.
+7) may differ vastly between the two species.
 Consequently, even if the resource is more sensitive than the consumer at the time of the spell (R’e>R’b), the difference in parentheses in Eq.
-6 can still be negative because the denominator in the first term is much larger than in the second.
-Indeed, this is what happens with the simplified time series: the phenology of both species advances, and that of the consumer advances more, so that the mismatch decreases, no matter when a warm spell happens.
-The situation with realistic time series that vary across latitude is more nuanced (see below).
+7 can still be negative if the denominator in the first term is much larger than in the second.

 Despite their simplicity, these scenarios give us some important insights into the evolution of the mismatch.
 The advance of the phenology of each species is a nonlinear function of temperature increase and each species has a temperature regime during which its phenology is most sensitive to change, namely when the slope of the rate function is large.
 In this section, we used Eq.
-1 to develop general theoretical insights. doIn the following section, we apply the model using realistic temperature time series in order to make predictions for a specific case study, at a given place and time.
+1 to develop general theoretical insights.
+The model is agnostic about the specific R functions used.
+The model does not make any assumptions on the consequences of a change in synchrony between the two interacting species, in terms of survival, reproduction, or any life history trait.
+These aspects are system-specific.
+In the following section, we apply the model using realistic temperature time series in order to make predictions for a specific case study, at a given place and time.

 3. A case study: the spruce budworm – balsam fir system

-We describe the study system and provide the accumulation function for both species.
+We describe the spruce budworm – balsam fir system and provide the accumulation function for both species.
 Then, we list our data sources and explain the fitting methods for the spruce budworm - balsam fir system.
 Finally, we give the results for this case study.
 We use R (R core team, 2020) to implement the model, analyze the results, and generate the figures.
 Past and future temperature data were obtained using BioSIM ((Régnière, Saint-Amant, Béchard, et al., 2014).

 3.1 Study system